freqtrade/freqtrade/docs/includes/strategy-imports.md

 # --- Do not remove these imports ---
 import numpy as np
 import pandas as pd
-from datetime import datetime
-from pandas import DataFrame
-from typing import Dict, Optional, Union
+from datetime import datetime, timedelta, timezone from pandas import DataFrame from typing import Dict, Optional, Union, Tuple

 from freqtrade.strategy import (
     IStrategy,